tapscodes/AppDevH/README.md

 15. TimerApp - A clock-like application made as a group : https://github.com/
 EthanTheInnovator/Timer-App-Dev
 16. GyroGameApp - A game based around the phone's gyroscope sensor.
+17. LightsaberApp - An app that simulates using your phone as a lightsaber.
 ## Warning
 These projects are publicly visible for future reference.
 This code is 100% mine, so feel free to use it.
 I personally won't come after you for using this, but your boss/administration might, as copying my code would technically be considered plagiarizing in certain cases.